 If it wasn't for the talented hand-crafters near my event booths and my proactive nephew, Ashton, sending his list, I wouldn't have any shopping done at all!
 I know I've heard Christmas tunes on the radio but it still doesn't seem real.
 Maybe its the lack of big snowfalls or the mild temperatures.
 Maybe its because I haven't entered any big box stores to have it thrust in my face.
-In any case, I need to get cracking if I want to keep my sanity!
+In any case, I need to get cracking if I want to keep my sanity this Christmas!

-Whatever you're doing this holiday season, here are some tips to enjoy it:
+Whatever you're doing this holiday season:

 - Buy local and handmade if possible.
 There are always multiple craft shows on and what better place to find a unique and quality gift for friends and family.
 No line ups or stress and you can feel good about your purchases.